 A hillbilly is born

 Jacob David George was born in Danville, Arkansas, and grew up on a mountain just south of town.
 Quick witted and wise, Jacob made for a fun and loving brother.
-His family was very musical, from his grandma on down through his younger brother.
+His family was very musical, from his grandma on down through his younger brother and niece.

 Public schools didn’t take to Jacob and before long he was off to the military.
 There he did three tours in Afghanistan before returning home to the US.
 Back in Arkansas, in a town called Fayetteville, he began to develop a new community of artists and musicians.
 Only later would he explore the consequences of war.

 Jacob worked for the local university’s parking enforcement division putting huge metal boots on cars.
 He custom designed a bike and trailer with which he would pedal up and down the very steep hills to trap cars.
 The thought of this, working on a bicycle to stop cars, tickled Jacob.